kfranqueiro/wcag/11ty/README.md

 Most of the situations in 1.1.1: Non-text Content include groupings which start with a boldface paragraph (not a heading), and are referenced one or more times within preceding "using" clauses.
-Groups can be defined at the top level of each situation/section entry as mentioned above;
+Groups can be defined at the top level of each situation/section entry as mentioned above.
-they are then expected to be referenced within `using` for individual technique entries.
-In this specific case, `using` is an array of strings corresponding to group IDs.
+Defining `groups` automatically implies a "using" relationship, without explicitly defining `using` for each technique.

 ## Environment Variables